LamonatoAndrea/KringleCon4/13. FPGA Programming/README.md

 When using curl and manually populating the uuid value it worked:
 ![01](imgs/error_imgs/01_curl.png)

 Turns out the local storage for the page was polluted:
 ![02](imgs/error_imgs/02_local_storage_KO.png)

-Once I cleaned the local storage, the page worked fine.
+Once I cleaned the local storage, the page worked fine:
 ![03](imgs/error_imgs/03_local_storage_refresh.png)
 #### 13.4.2.
 Same it bro, @i81b4u
 Thanks to @i81b4u for the discussion and the help by performing a same-value test with me :)